red-axe/am-editor/docs/plugin/tutorials-card.md

 Type: `EditorInterface`

-When the plug-in is instantiated, the editor instance will be passed in.
+When the plugin is instantiated, the editor instance will be passed in.
 We can access it through `this`

 ```ts
 import {Card, isEngine} from'@aomao/engine'